Improved Estimates for $G_2$-structures on the Generalised Kummer Construction: Harmonic Forms with Decay on the Eguchi-Hanson Space

 \begin{proof}[Proof of \cref{theorem:spectrum-of-laplacian-on-so3}] \leavevmode \begin{enumerate} \item This follows from \cref{theorem:folland-theorem-B,theorem:folland-theorem-C} and the fact that functions in the space $\Phi_{0,m}$ defined in \cref{theorem:folland-theorem-B} are invariant under the antipodal map $(-1):S^3 \rightarrow S^3$ if and only if $m$ is even.

 \item By \cref{theorem:folland-theorem-C}, the smallest eigenvalue of the Laplacian acting on complex-valued $1$-forms on $S^3$ is $3$.
-We see from the explicit description of the eigenspace that the eigenforms are not invariant under the antipodal map.
+The eigenforms in $\Psi_{1,1}$ are the differential of the linear functions in $\Phi_{0,1}$ and therefore not invariant under the antipodal map.
 Thus, the eigenvalue $3$ does not occur on $\SO(3)$.